-NOTE 3.
+NOTE 4.
 PUBLIC OFFERING

 Pursuant to the Initial Public Offering, the Company sold 27,600,000 Units which includes a full exercise by the underwriters of their over-allotment option in the amount of 3,600,000 Units, at a price of \$10.00 per Unit.
-Each Unit consists of one share of Class A common stock and one-half of one redeemable warrant ("Public Warrant").
+Each Unit consists of one share of Class A common stock and one-half of one redeemable warrant ("Public Warrant" and, together with the Private Placement Warrants, the "Warrants").
 Each whole Public Warrant entitles the holder to purchase one share of Class A common stock at a price of \$11.50 per share, subject to adjustment (see Note 8).

-NOTE 4.
+NOTE 5.
 PRIVATE PLACEMENT